Bloutiouf/config-path/README.md

 ## Config format

 This package loads **YAML** files.
-Since **JSON** is a subset of YAML, JSON files are also accepted, moreover they can contain comments, which is not part of the JSON specs.
+Since **JSON** is a subset of YAML, JSON files are also accepted.
+And because it's still YAML, JSON files can contain comments too!

 The file must describe an associative array where the keys are the available environments. `NODE_ENV` defines which environment is chosen, and an error is thrown if the environment is not available.
 Moreover, if the key `default` exists, it contains default values that are common to all environments.